 - Contact with Department of Occupational Therapy representative The department representative contact can be at a monthly information session, X-perience Day information session, personal appointment, or phone interview.

 Students wishing to have their major changed to Occupational Therapy after being admitted to another major at Xavier must be considered for admission separately to the program and will be admitted to the program on a space available basis.

 Documented exposure to the field of occupational therapy is accomplished through volunteer or paid work experience in an occupational therapy practice setting.
-Completion of 20 hours at one site with one practitioner prior to acceptance to Xavier and an additional 20 hours at a different site with a different practitioner prior to beginning of classes on 1st day of freshman year is required for a total of 40 hours.
+Completion of 20 hours at one site with one practitioner prior to acceptance to Xavier and an additional 20 hours at a different site with a different practitioner prior to the February 1, 2015 deadline is required for a total of 40 hours.
 Documentation must be on the Recommendation and Verification of Volunteer/Work Experience in Occupational Therapy Clinic or Work Setting forms.
 Only two forms will be accepted; additional forms will not be considered.
 The forms must be completed by a fully credentialed occupational therapy practitioner who supervised the student and must be submitted on the original forms.
 The supervisor may not be a relative, personal friend or acquaintance.
 Photocopies of completed forms will not be accepted.
 Forms must be sent directly to the Department of Occupational Therapy.